 It comes with a 2.8”, 320×240 IPS display, injection moulded buttons and a slightly smaller Gameboy aesthetic.

-But that a side a great way to introduce yourself into the retropie world with an affordable DIY project!
+But that aside a great way to introduce yourself into the retropie world with an affordable DIY project!

 3. Retro GP430

 The Retro GP430 is a handheld released in September 2020 based on the CM3 Raspberry Pi.
-As much as it might be a bit expensive and runs on a old CM3 chip, it’s one of the most comfortable handhelds to come out of China.
+As much as it might be a bit expensive and runs on an old CM3 chip, it’s one of the most comfortable handhelds to come out of China.

-It has a huge 4.3″ IPS with a resolution of 800×480, perfect for Playstation 1 games.
+It has a huge 4.3″ IPS with a resolution of 800×480, perfect for PlayStation 1 games.
 It can’t run Dreamcast or PSP games, but it can run anything up to PS1 perfectly.

-5. Retro CM3
+4. Retro CM3

 The Retro CM3 is a new handheld, one that we scored 7/10 in our full review, not bad, but not perfect.
-The handheld works great, and can handle any game you chuck at it, but it does lack N64 emulation, and for a $150 this may pull customers back from purchasing.
+The handheld works great, and can handle any game you chuck at it, but it does lack N64 emulation, and for $150 this may pull customers back from purchasing.

 The shell is made out of injection moulded plastic which sounds great, but in reality it still feels like a cheap Chinese console.

-However, putting that aside, it has a great screen, strong shoulder buttons and superb emulation.
+However, putting that aside, it has a great screen, strong shoulder buttons, and superb emulation.

 It’s just a shame that the build quality doesn’t follow its emulation quality.

-7. Gameboy 1UP XL
+5. Gameboy 1UP XL

 The big boy.
 The 1UP XL.
 The small loan handheld.
 Whatever you want to call it, this is a beastly handheld and one that we’ve used for a few months now.